amit2011/PyBuses/README.md

 * name - human-readable Stop Name (required, string)
 * lat - location of this stop: Latitude (optional, float)
 * lon - location of this stop: Longitude (optional, float)
+* other - additional information of this Stop (optional, dict)

 ### b.2) Buses